Aging and Hearing Loss

 Do you struggle to follow a conversation or often feel like people are mumbling or speaking unclearly?

 Do you routinely ask people to repeat themselves?

 If you answer yes to these questions, you may be experiencing hearing loss.
-Although it may not be something you want to think about, signs of hearing loss should not be ignored.
+Although losing your hearing may not be something you want to think about, signs of hearing loss should not be ignored.

-It is very common to experience hearing problems during the “seasoned” years.
-As we get older, the likelihood of hearing loss increases.
+It’s very common to experience some type of hearing problem during the “seasoned” years.
+That’s because the likelihood of hearing loss increases the older we get.
 According to the National Institute on aging, hearing loss is one of the most common conditions affecting older adults.
 In fact, the institute found that 18 percent of American adults 45-64 years old, 30 percent of adults 65-74 years old, and 47 percent of adults 75 years old or older have a hearing impairment.

 Although it may be tempting to overlook or deny the initial signs of hearing loss, it is important to pay attention to them.
 Avoiding the issue will not help.
 If you are not hearing as well as you used to, speak with your physician.
 He or she may have recommendations for you or refer you to a specialist.

 Finding the most appropriate way to address hearing loss is important for our physical health, mental health, and overall well-being.
 People with unacknowledged cases of hearing loss can easily become frustrated, anxious, and depressed.
-At times, they may come across as unresponsive or confused... only because they do not hear what is going on around them or what is said to them.
+At times, they may come across as unresponsive or confused… only because they are not hearing what’s going on around them or what is said to them.

 - Speak with your doctor right away.
 Make sure to talk with your doctor if you experience hearing loss.
 Your doctor will look for possible causes for the problem.
 It may be something as simple as a buildup of earwax or perhaps an infection that can be treated with medication.